 Ott’s accomplishments include representing the United States on the USA/AKC Agility World Team, holding a Guinness World Record for weave poles, and numerous appearances and wins at national championships.
 Her experience extends beyond the agility arena, however.
 Most recently, she brought her three decades of dog training know-how to the creation of what she calls Four Paw Fusion yoga.
 The class, originally designed for high-level performance competitors and their handlers, was so successful that Ott modified it for pet dogs.

-Companion dogs who take part in Four Paw Fusion enjoy many of the same successful outcomes the performance dogs experience, including increased flexibility and decreased rates of injury.
+Companion dogs who take part in enjoy many of the same successful outcomes the performance dogs experience, including increased flexibility and decreased rates of injury.
 Ott says that she was most surprised at “how quickly the dogs took to it and how much they enjoyed it, right from the beginning.”
-Yoga leaves dogs more flexible and focused, less prone to injuries, and calm; it also increases their bond with their humans.
+Unlike doga which is geared towards human yoga with dogs, dog yoga is for pups only and leaves dogs more flexible and focused, less prone to injuries, and calm; it also increases their bond with their humans.

 GET THE BARK IN YOUR INBOX!